-Kepha joined us in December to carry out monitoring of human-elephant interactions along the southern boundary of Ruaha National Park.
+Kepha joined us in December 2016 to carry out monitoring of human-elephant interactions in the Ruaha-Rungwa ecosystem.
 Kepha is from Makifu village near Ruaha, and qualified as a tour guide at Mkuyu Guiding School in Tungamalenga.
-He is fulfilling his dream of working with communities by visiting over 20 villages every month to learn about the ways in which people and elephant interact, and recording elephant movements and corridors around Ruaha.
+He is fulfilling his dream of working with communities to build coexistence with elephants.
+Kepha is always happiest around a bush television (camp fire), and is constantly increasing his knowledge of birds, trees and all things natural.

-Charles Nagy & Anne Yeoman – Pilot Team
+Charles Nagy & Anne Yeoman – Volunteer Pilot Team

-Charles and Anne are our wonderfully dedicated and energetic conservation flying team from Wings Over Africa.
-They joined us in July 2014 and fly every year, carrying out surveillance and monitoring flights to protect elephants in the Ruaha-Rungwa ecosystem.
+Charles and Anne are a wonderfully dedicated and energetic conservation flying team from Wings Over Africa.
+They joined us in July 2014 and are responsible for establishing STEP’s Aerial Program, and guiding it subsequently from strength to strength.
+They fly as much as they can, carrying out surveillance and monitoring flights to protect elephants in the Ruaha-Rungwa ecosystem.
 Charles is a vastly experienced pilot of all types of craft including helicopters, and Annie is an expert in aerial photography and flight logistics.

 BK is known as Iringa’s most skilled and cheerful landrover mechanic.
-Fortunately for STEP, he also likes elephants and being in the bush.
+Fortunately for STEP, he also loves elephants and being in the bush.

 Amina Mndeme – Office Caretaker